Optician: Ocularist

-Work Environment
+Work environment

-Corporate Practice
+Corporate practice

 Corporate practices may require more night and weekend work hours than other work environments due to the longer hours of the corporate chains.
 Many who work for them report the trade-off is greater room for growth, higher pay, and better benefits due to the larger scale of the employer.
 Purchasing of goods is conducted by the corporate headquarters and not by individuals at the locations.

-Independent Practice
+Independent practice

 Owned by the optician themselves, opticians who operate independent practices have all of the responsibilities of an entrepreneur/business owner as well as an optician.
 In the United States, due to certain local and state regulations, opticians cannot employ optometrists in various areas and are limited in some vision discount plans they can accept.
-This means they must rely more heavily on walk-in consumers than those who are owned by a doctor.

-Optometrist or Ophthalmologist Office
+Optometrist or ophthalmologist office

-A smaller, more intimate environment than corporate or clinical, doctor-owned practices usually don't require as many evening or weekend hours as corporate locations; however, every medical office is different and will have a unique set of features and characteristics.
+A smaller, more intimate environment than corporate or clinical, doctor-owned practices usually do not require as many evening or weekend hours as corporate locations; however, every medical office is different and will have a unique set of features and characteristics.

-Hospitals / Clinics Program Description
+Hospitals and clinics

-Opticians working in a hospital or clinic typically oversee patient care, administer treatment and operate medical equipment under the supervision of an ophthalmologist.
+Opticians working in a hospital or clinic typically oversee patient care, administer treatment and operate medical equipment under the supervision of an ophthalmologist or optometrist.

-Lab Manufacturing
+Lab manufacturing

-This role typically does not work directly with patients and it is centered around the use of high-tech equipment and hand-held tools.
+This role typically does not work directly with patients and it is centred around the use of high-tech equipment and hand-held tools.